27 Student Discounts That Can Save You Money in 2022

-The Spotify Premium student discount allows qualifying students to have a free three-month trial.
-When the trial ends, students can get a combined subscription to Spotify Premium, Hulu, and SHOWTIME for just $4.99 a month (which is a savings of up to $21.98).
-You can reapply three times, meaning you can get a total of four years of Spotify Premium at the discounted rate.
+The Spotify Premium student discount allows qualifying students to get a combined subscription to Spotify Premium, Hulu, and SHOWTIME for 50% off.
 Note that if you don't reapply for the student discount, and you don't cancel, you will be automatically subscribed at the full price.

 2. Apple Music

 Students in degree-granting colleges or universities can enjoy Apple Music (together with Apple TV+) for $4.99 per month (a 50-percent discount) for up to 48 months; those months don't have to be all in a row.
 Apple uses UNiDAYS to verify that you are a student, so you will have to provide a ".edu" email address for validation.
 If your 48 months are up or if UNiDAYS finds that you are no longer a student, you will automatically be enrolled as an individual member at the regular price.

 At select Cinemark theatres across the U.S., showing a valid student ID at the box office will get you special discounts.
 Days, times, and other restrictions vary by location.